By Tim Lambert

 In the 6th century St Petroc, the patron saint of Cornwall, established a monastery at Padstow.
 In the 10th century, it moved to Bodmin.
 In the 12th century, it was changed to an Augustinian priory.
 The name of the town ‘Bodmin’ may mean ‘house of monks’.
 Certainly, for centuries the priory dominated the town.
 Henry VIII closed the priory in 1538 but the monk’s fishpond survives as Priory Pond.

-However, at the time of the Domesday Book (1086), Bodmin was the n market town in Cornwall.
+However, at the time of the Domesday Book (1086), Bodmin was the only market town in Cornwall.
 During the Middle Ages Bodmin was an important market for wool and tin.

 In the 13th century, Franciscan friars arrived in Bodmin.
 (They were called grey friars because of the color of their costumes).
 Friars were like monks but instead of withdrawing from the world, they went out to preach.

 The black death reached Bodmin in 1349 and devastated the population but the town soon recovered.

 The Church of St Petroc was built in the years 1469-1472 with donations given by the townspeople.
 However, it was largely rebuilt in the 19th century.
 St Petroc’s is the largest parish church in Cornwall.
 Berry Tower is all that remains of a chapel that was erected in the 15th century.

-Bodmin was at the centre of 3 Cornish rebellions.
+Bodmin was at the centre of three Cornish rebellions.
 The first was the Cornish tax rebellion in the Summer of 1497.
 The rebels almost reached London before they were crushed.
 Then, in the Autumn of 1497, a man named Perkin Warbeck tried to usurp the throne from Henry VII.
 Warbeck was proclaimed King Richard IV in Bodmin.
 However, Henry Tudor had little difficulty crushing the uprising.

 Finally in 1549 Cornishmen rose in rebellion when the staunchly Protestant Edward VI tried to impose a new prayer book.
 Most Cornish people were still attached to the old Catholic religion and rose in rebellion but, once again, the king prevailed.